 It is important to check you glucose levels more often over this period of time.
-(Every 2 hours if worried)
+(2 hourly if worried)

-Hypogylcaemia (low sugar/glucose levels)
+Low sugar or glucose levels (hypogylcaemia)

 Hypoglycaemia, also known as a "hypo" is when your blood sugar (glucose) levels fall too low.
 Any glucose below 4.0 mmols should be treated.